sun-umn/NCVX_Documentation/docs/_sources/settings/standard_parameters.rst.txt

 --------------------------------
 Boolean value.
 Default value: True

-Prints a notice that PyGRANSO has either automatically pre-scaled at least one of the objective or constraint functions or it has deteced that the optimization problem may be poorly scaled.
+Prints a notice that NCVX has either automatically pre-scaled at least one of the objective or constraint functions or it has deteced that the optimization problem may be poorly scaled.
 For more details, see opts.prescaling_threshold.